bnewbold/lsh-interop/README.md

 automated document identification, verifying repository contents, and near-duplicate-detection across distributed datasets.

-These techniques are variously refered to as "near duplicate detection" and "similarity hashing".
+These techniques are variously refered to as "near duplicate detection", "locality-sensitive hashing", and "similarity hashing".
 The major advances in this area historically came from commercial search engine development and the field of information retrieval in academia.

 Contributions, corrections, and feedback to this document welcomed!
 You can use github features (issues and pull-requests) or email contributors directly.